Auto Accident Attorney in Bloomfield, New Jersey

 - Recovering Damages

-While some accidents are simple fender benders where everyone is able to walk away without a scratch, others are more serious and result in broken bones, traumatic brain injuries, spinal cord damage, and other life-changing injuries.
-If you were seriously injured as a result of someone else’s negligence, you may be eligible to recover compensation that is referred to as damages.
-The Law Offices of Christopher T. Howell, Esq. has years of experience helping clients recover damages for the cost of medical bills, rehabilitation, lost current and future wages, and more.
-We can even look to recover damages for the non-financial burdens you may have faced in the accident, including emotional distress, loss of independence, loss of enjoyment of life, and pain and suffering.
+While some accidents are simple fender-benders where everyone is able to walk away without a scratch, others are more serious and result in broken bones, traumatic brain injuries, spinal cord damage, and other life-changing injuries.
+If you were seriously injured as a result of someone else’s negligence, you may be eligible to recover compensation–this compensation is referred to as damages.
+The Essex County auto accident attorney at the Law Offices of Christopher T. Howell, Esq. has years of experience helping clients recover damages for the cost of medical bills, rehabilitation, lost current and future wages, and more.
+Our firm can even look to recover damages for the non-economic l burdens you may have faced as a result of your accident, including emotional distress, loss of independence, loss of enjoyment of life, and pain and suffering.

 Burden of Proof

 If you choose to take legal action against the individual who caused the accident, you will be required to prove that they were negligent.
 This is referred to as fulfilling the burden of proof.
-It is important to have a law enforcement officer come to the scene of the accident so he or she can start documenting what happened as soon as possible.
-It is also important to seek immediate medical attention, even if you don’t believe that you are injured because often, injuries take some time to reveal themselves and this can make it harder to show that the injury stemmed from the accident.
-It is also beneficial to take pictures and videos of the scene of the accident if you are able to do so.
+It is important to have a law enforcement officer come to the scene of the accident so he or she can begin documenting what happened as soon as possible.
+It is also important to seek immediate medical attention, even if you don’t believe that you are injured because often, injuries take some time to reveal themselves, and this can make it harder to show that the injury stemmed from the accident.
+It is also beneficial to take pictures and videos of the scene of the accident, as long as you are physically capable of doing so.

 Statute of Limitations